 A reverse mortgage is a powerful tool for Canadian homeowners aged 55 and older — but it is not the only option.
 Before committing to any financial product, you owe it to yourself to understand every alternative, how each one works in the Canadian context, and why some options that look attractive on paper may not be viable for your situation.

-This page walks through the five most common alternatives to a reverse mortgage in Canada.
+This page walks through the most common alternatives to a reverse mortgage in Canada — a HELOC, refinancing, a second mortgage behind a reverse mortgage, downsizing, a private mortgage or MIC, the Manulife One all-in-one readvanceable mortgage, and a sale-leaseback arrangement.
 For each one, we cover how it works, who it suits, and the specific Canadian rules and limitations that apply.
 At the end, you will find a side-by-side comparison table.

 1. Home Equity Line of Credit (HELOC)